tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/Activities/04-Stu_Time_Series_Linear_Regression/README.md

 ### Instructions

-In this activity, you will use linear regression to predict oil futures returns with lagged oil futures returns and to investigate seasonal effects in the pricing of oil futures.
+In this activity, you will use linear regression to predict oil futures returns with lagged oil futures returns, and to investigate seasonal effects in the pricing of oil futures.

-Follow the directions in the starter Jupyter notebook, but consult the below if necessary.
+Follow the directions in the starter Jupyter notebook, but consult the information below if necessary.

 Prepare the data with the following steps: